-Regulations regarding Authority
+Regulations regarding Domain Name Authority

-72. The Minister may make regulations regarding-
+72. The Minister may make regulations regarding-(a) the requirements which registries and registrars must meet in order to be licensed, including objective standards relating to operational accuracy, 40 stability, robustness and efficiency;

-- (a) the requirements which registries and registrars must meet in order to be licensed, including objective standards relating to operational accuracy.
-40 stability, robustness and efficiency; - (b) the circumstances and manner in which registrations may be assigned, registered, renewed, refused, or revoked by the registries with due regard to the express recognition of the right of groups and members of groups within the Republic to identify with, use or communicate cultural, linguistic, 45 geographical, indigenous or any other expressions of heritage including any visual or audible elements or attributes thereof; - (c) pricing policy:
+(b) the circumstances and manner in which registrations may be assigned, registered, renewed, refused, or revoked by the registries with due regard to the express recognition of the right of groups and members of groups within the Republic to identify with, use or communicate cultural, linguistic, 45 geographical, indigenous or any other expressions of heritage including any visual or audible elements or attributes thereof;

+(c) pricing policy;

-- (d) provisions for the restoration of a domain name registration and penalties for late payments: - (e) the terms of the domain name registration agreement which registries and registrars must adopt and use in registering domain names, including issues in respect of privacy, consumer protection and alternative dispute resolution; - (f) processes and procedures to avoid unfair and anti-competitive practices. including bias to, or preferential treatment of, actual or prospective 55 registrants, registries or registrars, protocols or products;
+provisions for the restoration of a domain name registration and penalties for (d)

+the terms of the domain name registration agreement which registries and registrars must adopt and use in registering domain names, including issues in respect of privacy, consumer protection and alternative dispute resolution;
-- $\langle g \rangle$ requirements to ensure that each domain name contains an administrative and technical contact; - (h) the creation of new subdomains; - (i) procedures for ensuring monitoring of compliance with the provisions of this Act and the regulations provided for in this Chapter, including regular .za 5 domain name space technical audits; - (j) such other matters relating to the .za domain name space as it may be necessary to prescribe to achieve the objectives of this Chapter; and - (k) policy to be applied by the Authority.

-Alternative dispute resolution
+processes and procedures to avoid unfair and anti- competitive practices, including bias to, or preferential treatment of actual or prospective registrants, 55 registries or registrars, protocols or products;

-Alternative dispute resolution

-73. (1) The Minister, in consultation with the Minister for Trade and Industry, must make regulations for an alternative mechanism for the resolution of disputes in respect of the .za domain name space.

-- (2) The regulations must be made with due regard to existing international precedent.(3) The regulations may prescribe- - (a) dispute-resolution procedures in the event of a dispute relating to a domain name registration; - (b) the role which the Authority must fulfil in administering the dispute-resolution 20 procedure; - (c) the appointment, role and function of dispute-resolution adjudicators; - (d) the procedure and rules which must be followed in adjudicating disputes: - (e) unlawful actions or activities in respect of domain names, distinguishing between criminal and civil liability; - (f) measures to prevent unlawful actions or activities with respect to domain names; - (g) the costs of a determination, and the manner in which and time within which a determination must be made: - (h) the implementation of determinations made in terms of the dispute-resolution 30 procedure: - (i) the limitation of liability of registrars and registries for implementing a determination; and - (j) the enforcement and publication of determinations.
+No. 23195 GOVERNMENT GAZETTE, 1 MARCH 2002 (g) (h) (i) (j) (k) 5 Alternative dispute resolution 10 Alternat ive dispute resolution 73.
+(1) make reg of the .zz (2) The (3) Th The Minister, in consultation with the Minister for Trade and Industry, must gulations for an alternative mechanism for the resolution of disputes in respect a domain name space.
+The regulations must be made with due regard to existing international precedent.
+The regulations may prescribe- dispute resolution procedures in the event of a dispute relating to a domain name registration; 15 (b) the role which the Authority must fulfil in administering the dispute resolution procedure; 20 (c) (d) (e) (f) the appointment, role and function of dispute resolution adjudicators; the procedure and rules which must be followed in adjudicating disputes; unlawful actions or activities in respect of domain names, distinguishing between criminal and civil liability; measures to prevent unlawful actions or activities with respect to domain names; the manner, costs of and time within which a determination must be made; 25 (h) (i) (j) procedure; the limitation of liability of registrars and registries for implementing a determination; and the enforcement and publication of determinations.
+30 CHAPTER XI LIMITATION OF LIABILITY OF SERVICE PROVIDERS 35 Definition 74.
+In system s this Chapter, "service provider" means any person providing information Recogni ition of representative body 75.
+(1 service p 76.
+1) The Minister may, on application by an industry representative body for providers by notice in the Gazette , recognise such body for purposes of section 40 (2) Th (1) if the (a) (b) (c) ne Minister may only recognise a representative body referred to in subsection e Minister is satisfied that- its members are subject to a code of conduct; membership is subject to adequate criteria; the code of conduct requires continued adherence to adequate standards of conduct; and the representative body is capable of monitoring and enforcing its code of conduct adequately.
+45 50

-CHAPTER XI

-LIMITATION OF LIABILITY OF SERVICE PROVIDERS

-Definition

-74. In this Chapter, "service provider" means any person providing information system services.

-Recognition of representative body

-75. (1) The Minister may, on application by an industry representative body for service providers by notice in the Gazette, recognise such body for purposes of section 76.

-(2) The Minister may only recognise a representative body referred to in subsection

-(1) if the Minister is satisfied that-

-45

-- (a) its members are subject to a code of conduct; - (b) membership is subject to adequate criteria; - (c) the code of conduct requires continued adherence to adequate standards of conduct; and - (d) the representative body is capable of monitoring and enforcing its code of 50 conduct adequately.